-Table \ref{countefactuaLSImulations} (SI) shows the number of residents on whom we perform the intervention in step 1 and the additional residents who are pushed above the threshold due to the cascading effect of the intervention.
-For male unit 1, we find that we would be treating 24 residents as these have failed to graduate and after assigning a buddy cross the threshold of graduation.
-In step 2, these treated residents along with others can influence each other and we find that post simulation we have only 2 residents below threshold of graduation instead of 39 failed residents in true data for male unit 1.
-Similarly, for male unit 2, we are able to push an additional 15 residents above threshold and end up with 21 residents below threshold instead of 36 in true data.
-Finally, we see that this intervention results in only 25 residents below threshold in female unit instead of 96 in true data.
+Table \ref{countefactuaLSImulations} (appendix) shows the number of residents on whom we perform the intervention in step 1 and the additional residents who are pushed above the threshold due to the cascading effect of the intervention.
+For male unit 1, we find that we would be treating 24 residents as these have failed to graduate and, after assigning a buddy, cross the graduation threshold.
+In step 2, these treated residents and others can influence each other, and we find that post-simulation, we have only 2 residents below the graduation threshold instead of 39 failed residents in true data for male unit 1.
+Similarly, for male unit 2, we can push an additional 15 residents above the threshold and end up with 21 residents below the threshold instead of 36 in true data.
+Finally, we see that this intervention results in only 25 residents below the threshold in the female unit instead of 96 in true data.

 The counterfactual exercise above uses the true graduation status.
-During the intervention, this variable is not observed by the researcher.
+During the intervention, this variable will not be observed by the researcher.
 Hence, we would ideally like to use a variable that is highly correlated with $S_{i}$ and is measured pre-intervention.
 One such variable is LSI (Figure \ref{LSIgrad}).
 We treat residents at the top $x$ percentile of the LSI distribution and perform the same procedure as described above.
 Table \ref{countefactuaLSImulations2} shows the estimates of the counterfactual simulations.